-Michael Podberesky, a former federal prosecutor in the U.S. Department of Justice’s Civil Fraud Section, is a partner in the firm’s nationally recognized Government Investigations and White Collar Litigation Department.
+Michael Podberesky, a former federal prosecutor in the U.S. Department of Justice’s Civil Fraud Section, is a partner in the firm’s nationally recognized Government Investigations and White Collar Litigation Department and co-chair of the False Claims Act Investigations, Litigation and Enforcement team.
 Employing his extensive experience with False Claims Act cases in the healthcare and defense sectors, Michael represents clients confronting high-stakes government investigations and litigation arising from allegations of healthcare and procurement fraud and also counsels clients regarding compliance issues.

 During his tenure with the U.S. Department of Justice, Michael led teams investigating and litigating complex False Claims Act and kickback cases, primarily in the healthcare sector.
 Michael leverages his extensive experience in numerous areas of healthcare, including all parts of Medicare, Medicaid, skilled nursing care, home healthcare, hospice, pharmaceuticals, cardiac devices, radiology and managed care on behalf of his clients facing allegations of healthcare fraud.